 Mr. Boomer’s Waldorf-Astoria in New York met its own demise around the same time, demolished to make way for… yes, the Empire State Building.
 It was rebuilt soon after in another location, but some historians argue the Waldorf never quite regained its panache of the Roaring ’20s.

 As for the Royal Muskoka, it met more disaster.
 The hotel burned to the ground on an early spring morning of 1952.
-Little was salvaged, save a few swish relics housed now in the Muskoka Boat and Heritage Centre of Gravenhurst.
+Little was salvaged, save a few swish relics housed now in the Muskoka Steamships and Discovery Centre of Gravenhurst.

 And that, MuskokaStyle watchers, is what Muskoka and the Waldorf have in common.